bugsbugsbux/notes-on-nix/notes-on-nix.md

   module itself, which works (as long as no option references itself) because nix is lazily evaluated. (see: options)

-  Note: This means option definitions may depend on each other, however, this dependency must not be used to create the "config" value itself, only the create its attributes:
+  Note: This means option-definitions may depend on each other, however, this dependency must not be used to create the "config" value itself, only the create its attributes:
   ```nix